Tchez/brain-blog/notes/projects/speakup-palmas/in-person/recurring-tasks.md

 Announce the date of the next meetup on Instagram and WhatsApp to engage the community and ensure everyone is aware of the upcoming event so they can plan to attend.

-Conduct a poll on WhatsApp to estimate how many people will attend.

 <div className="alert alert--info" role="alert">
 Depends on task <strong>#4.3</strong> (validate next meetup date).
 </div>